Skip to content

 • integrityEvidence covers AICH presence, multiple-AICH conflicts, pending or cached header checks, and claimed/detected file type evidence.

-Unknown evidence is neutral, not positive; clients must not display it as trusted or safe.
-Search creation does not clear existing searches as a side effect; controllers must call DELETE /api/v1/searches with confirmDeleteAllSearches: true when they need a clean search set.
+The retired riskEvidence and kadPublisherEvidence objects are removed; their signals are now folded into confidence (band/score) and availabilityEvidence (kadPublishers).
+A looks_good/genuine band is not a positive safety guarantee; clients must not display it as trusted or safe.
+Search creation does not clear existing searches as a side effect; controllers must call DELETE /api/v1/searches?confirm=true when they need a clean search set.

 POST /api/v1/searches/{searchId}/results/{hash}/operations/download starts a download from one visible search result by lowercase 32-character eD2K hash and returns an operation result with the accepted search id and hash.
 It does not pretend to return a Transfer resource before the native download queue has materialized one.